liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/20-simulation-panel-entry-template.markdown

 # Simulation Panel Entry Template

-In this tutorial, you'll learn how to create a Liferay control menu entry as a Liferay module.
-To create a Liferay control menu entry as a module, use a command with the following parameters:
+In this tutorial, you'll learn how to create a Liferay simulation panel entry as a Liferay module.
+To create a simulation panel entry as a module, use a command with the following parameters:

     blade create -t simulationpanelentry -p [package name] -c [class name] [project name]